twighlock/skyro-rag/README.md

 - **helpful_rate:** (click 👍/👎 in UI to populate)
 - **by_model:** shows usage per selected model (`gpt-5-mini`, `gpt-5-nano`, etc.)

-> Tip: for faster p95, use `gpt-5-nano`, shorten answers via prompt, or enable streaming in the UI.
+> Tip: for faster p95, use `gpt-4o-mini` or `gpt-5-nano`, shorten answers via prompt, or enable streaming in the UI.

 ---